hamishgibbs/lit_review_graph/README.md

 ![](img/cumulative_citations_screenshot.png)

-*Plus: Find the publications that are highly cited and closely connected to papers in your bibliography.*
+*PLUS: Find the publications that are highly cited and closely connected to papers in your bibliography.*

 ## Installation